brooklynrail/brooklynrail-platform/content/people/trevor-ketnor.md

 ---
-name: Trevor Ketnor
+name: Trevor Ketner
 first_name: Trevor
-last_name: Ketnor
+last_name: Ketner
 pronouns: they/them
 short_bio: Trevor Ketner is the author of 2020 National Poetry Series-winner [WHITE] (University of Georgia Press, 2021).
 They have been published in The